Teetertater/LifeSim/README.md

 # Evolution Simulation by Yury Zhuk, Summer 2019
-A Simulated Population of Lifeforms that Reproduce and Evolve
 Created with Lua and LÖVE
 **To run: Open bin/lifesim.exe**

+This is is a small simulation of very basic life, having the ability to walk around the screen, eat, reproduce and mutate.
+Built just for fun and as an exercise to learn Lua.

 ![LifeSim Demo](lifesim.gif)

-Lifeforms consume energy with every step.
-Dark horizontal lines represent food.
+Every dot represents one **life**.
+Lifeforms consume **energy** with every step.
+Dark horizontal lines represent **food**.
 Lifeforms walking over the lines will gain energy.
-Mutations occur occasionally, a mutant Lifeform will take on a new colour.
+Every Lifeform has a "**walk sequence**," set at its birth, that controls its movement .
+It will follow this sequence on repeat.
+E.g. (left, up, up). **Mutations** occur occasionally; a mutation can affect either a **step** along the sequence, or the length of it.
+A mutant Lifeform will take on a new **colour**.

 Start menu is controlled by arrow keys and return/enter.